nolar/kopf/docs/memos.rst

 The values can be accessed as either object attributes or dictionary keys.

-The memo is shared by all handlers of the same individual resource (not of the resource kind, but of a resource object).
+The memo is shared by all handlers of the same individual resource (not of the resource kind, but a resource object).
 If the resource is deleted and re-created with the same name, the memo is also re-created (technically, it is a new resource).